ZigZagExchange/backend/README.md

 Arguments: `[chainid, market, side, baseQuantity, price, quoteQuantity]`

 Description: Response to requestquote.
 Returns a fully filled quote with baseQuantity, price, and quoteQuantity.
-The price can then be used with submitorder to ensure a fill.
+The price can then be used with submitorder2 to ensure a fill.

 ```json
 { "op":"quote", "args": [1, "ETH-USDT", "b", 0.032, "4900", "156.8"] }